 As a seller, you do maintain the right to refuse an offer on your home based on their approved financing through the VA loan program.

-While it is illegal to discriminate against an offer simply because the buyer is a veteran, you can negotiate a deal that is much more favorable based on the estimated costs you will face as the seller.
+You cannot simply disregard an offer simply because the buyer is a veteran, however you can negotiate a deal that is much more favorable based on the estimated costs you will face as the seller.